rust-lang/rfcs/text/0000-hierarchic-anonymous-life-time.md

 # Summary

-New use of anonymous life-time '_ that implicitly added to current structure
+New use of anonymous life-time `'_` that implicitly added to current structure.

 # Motivation